MRC-Epid-it24/intake24/docs/admin/surveys/feedback-schemes.md

 ## Demographic groups

-List of demographic groups definitions, which are used for matching with character cards based on the defined criteria.
+List of demographic groups definitions, which are used for matching with `character` cards based on the defined criteria.

 ## Henry coefficients

-List of Henry coefficients used for calculations.
+List of Henry coefficients used for calculations (BMR etc).